Accounting Equation Class 11

 Following are the nine basic transactions —

-1. Increase in assets with corresponding increase in capital.
+1. Increase in assets with a corresponding capital increase.

-2. Increase in assets with corresponding increase in liabilities.
+2. Increase in assets with a corresponding increase in liabilities.

 3. Decrease in assets with corresponding decrease in capital.

-4. Decrease in assets with corresponding decrease in liabilities.
+4. Decrease in assets with a corresponding decrease in liabilities.

 5. Increase and decrease in assets.